marvinschopf/Item-Catalog/README.md

 6. Enjoy :)

 ## Demo
-A demo can be found under (https://itemcatalog-marvnet.herokuapp.com)[https://itemcatalog-marvnet.herokuapp.com].
+A demo can be found under (it‘s Heroku-Page)[https://itemcatalog-marvnet.herokuapp.com].

+## API-Endpoints
+- /api/categories: List all categories
+- /api/category/[ID].json: list a categorys meta information and items